SeregPie/VueStorage/README.md

 <script src="https://unpkg.com/vuestorage"></script>
 ```

-If Vue is detected, the plugin will be installed automatically.
+The plugin is globally available as `VueStorage`.
+If Vue is detected, the plugin is installed automatically.

 ## usage